WallStreetMojo

 Excel VBA Select Cell

-In VBA selection is done by a keyword method statement known as SELECT statement, select statement is used with the range property method to make any selection, now to select any particular cell we will still use the range property method with the select statement and the cell reference.
+In VBA, the selection one may make by a keyword method statement known as a SELECT statement.
+The Select statement is used with the range property method to make any selection.
+We will still use the range property method with the select statement and the cell reference to select any particular cell.

-In excel, we work with cells and range of the cell.
-In a regular worksheet, we can select the cell either by mouse, or we reference the cell, as simple as that.
-However, in VBA, it is not that straight forward.
-For example, if we want to select the cell A1 using VBA, we cannot simply say “A1 cell”.
-Rather we need to use the VBA RANGE object or CELLS property.
+In Excel, we work with cells and the range of the cell.
+In a regular worksheet, we can select the cell by mouse or reference the cell, as simple as that.
+However, in VBA, it is not that straightforward.
+For example, if we want to select the cell A1 using VBA, we cannot simply say "A1 cell".
+Rather, we need to use the VBA RANGE object or CELLS property.

-VBA coding is a language it has specifies a way of doing tasks.
-Selecting cells in one of those tasks which we need to script in the VBA language.
-In this article, we will show you how to select the cell using VBA code.
+VBA coding is a language that specifies a way of doing tasks.
+For example, selecting cells in one of those tasks which we need to script in the VBA language.
+This article will show you how to select the cell using the VBA code.

 VBA Select Cell